cirKITers/qml-essentials/docs/coefficients.md

 Optionally, you can choose a different correlation `method` (currently "pearson" and "spearman" are supported) and enable scaling up the number of samples (depending on `n_qubit` and number of input features) by setting `scale=True`.

-As described in our paper, the FCC is calculated as the mean of the Fourier fingerprint, which in turn can be obtained seperately as follows:
+As described in our paper, the FCC is calculated as the mean of the Fourier fingerprint, which in turn can be obtained separately as follows:

 ```python
 fingerprint = FCC.get_fourier_fingerprint(